mdarrik/Darrik.dev/www/site/writing/incremental-nuxt-generation.md

 cp dist www
 INCREMENTAL_BUILD=true npm run build
 ```
 If you don't get a full Webpack rebuild the second time, and only the pages you intended to built were listed, then you're all set.
 Your site is now configured for incremental builds with Nuxt!
-In my example site linked above, updating the content for a single page took 5s vs the 1m 26s for a full build.
+In my example site linked above, updating the content for a single page took 5s vs 3 for a full site build.